 A ready-made and up-to-date planner of questions, considerations, and actions to take as you prepare for your move back to Canada, organized on a timeline approach.
 Save hours of work and stress of trying to piece everything together.
 A companion tool to the full content on this web site.

 Now available for immediate download.
 In easily editable Microsoft Word format so you can customize it to meet your planning needs.
 Also in PDF format.

 NEW!
 If you are in the U.S. and moving back to Canada quickly your purchase includes a new edition as well: "Moving back to Canada from the U.S. in 30 days or less", in Word and PDF formats.

-Testimonials: "The list of tasks is very helpful as I’m a list person.
+Testimonials: "Your moving guides and checklists are unbelievably helpful - frankly I don't know what I would do without them.
+You have covered everything including many, many things I would not have thought of.
+Thank you!!!" - C.W.
+April 2022.
+"The list of tasks is very helpful as I’m a list person.
 Just love checking off the boxes!" and "I must say I truly appreciate having purchased your guide to moving back to Canada.
 While we are still a couple months away it has really helped me keep all the "balls in the air".